August 28th, 2024

 I'm probably missing something here, though - and maybe a more complicated example would better illustrate the value these typespecs add.

-By @btbuildem - about 2 months
+By @btbuildem - 3 months

 I've always viewed Erlang (and by extension, Elixir) as safe from these types of improvements.
 Maybe I don't have enough experience in these languages, but having guards, and the different approach to conditionals seemed to do away with most of the pitfalls usually "safeguarded from" by the caution tape and excessive road signage of type systems.